Breaking Barriers

 Cancer took his eyes.
 He built an award-winning cafe anyway.
-Now he tells that story on stages across Australia.
+Now he helps individuals, teams, and organisations turn adversity into their greatest advantage.

 At age two, cancer took Craig's left eye.
 At 23, a brain tumour damaged the optic nerve in his right — leaving him with just 6% vision.
 Legally blind.